All Hell Breaks Loose (Charmed): Plot

-Prue, Piper, and Phoebe enter the manor with Dr. Griffiths (Matt Malloy), who is hunted by the demon Shax.
-Shortly after arriving, Shax attacks them, mortally wounding Prue and Piper.
-Before he can kill Dr. Griffiths, Phoebe performs a vanquishing spell that wounds Shax.
-She calls for Leo (Brian Krause), who orbs in and heals Prue and Piper.
-They go into the streets in search of Shax who attacks them, before Piper uses her power to blow him up.
-Believing him dead, they go back to the manor, unaware a news crew filmed them.
-Upon their arrival, Phoebe confesses she is going to the Underworld to save her boyfriend Cole (Julian McMahon).
+The Charmed Ones arrive at their manor with Dr. Griffiths (Matt Malloy), who is being hunted by the demon Shax (Michael Bailey Smith); he attacks them, wounding Prue and Piper.
+Phoebe performs a vanquishing spell that repels Shax and calls for Leo.
+He orbs in and heals Prue and Piper, who then search the streets for Shax.
+He attacks them again, only for Piper to blow him up, unaware a news crew has filmed them.
+Once Prue and Piper return to the manor, Phoebe informs them she will go to the Underworld to find Cole.

-At the news station, Elana (Mercedes Colón) shows her crew the footage of Prue and Piper vanquishing Shax, convincing them to air it.
-Darryl (Dorian Gregory) sees the news feed and informs Prue and Piper they have been exposed.
-In the Underworld, Phoebe finds Cole and asks him to return to the manor; he refuses, as demons would follow him.
-Worried about Shax, Prue and Piper arrive at the hospital to take Dr. Griffiths back to the manor.
-Shax appears, forcing them to perform the vanquishing spell, which kills him, unaware the news crew followed them and filmed them again.
+At the news station, Elana Dominguez (Mercedes Colón) shows the footage of Shax's vanquishing, convincing them to air it.
+Darryl Morris (Dorian Gregory), a police officer friend of the Halliwells, sees the news and informs Prue and Piper their secret is exposed.
+In the Underworld, Phoebe manages to find Cole.
+Worried about Shax, Prue and Piper reach the hospital to take Dr. Griffiths back to the manor.
+Shax appears, forcing them to kill him, where they realize Elana filmed them again.

 The manor is swarmed by police officers, news reporters, and protesters.
-Leo arrives and informs Prue and Piper they need the demon Tempus to reverse time.
-Alice (Marianna Elliott), a Wiccan fanatic, breaks into the manor, wanting to join their coven, but Prue throws her out.
-Leo goes to the Underworld, informing Phoebe and Cole about magic's exposure, and asks Cole's help getting Tempus to reverse time.
+Leo informs Prue and Piper they need the demon Tempus to reverse time.
+He goes to the Underworld, informing Phoebe and Cole about magic's exposure, and asks for his assistance in getting Tempus to reverse time.
 Cole asks the Source of All Evil (Michael Bailey Smith) for help, as the existence of demons has also been exposed.
-The Source agrees to help, but only if Phoebe joins the dark side, prophetically stating it will be the only way to save one of her sisters from dying.
+The Source agrees to help, but only if Phoebe joins the dark side, prophetically stating it will be the only way to save one of her sisters.

-At the manor, Piper is shot by a rifle-wielding Alice.
-As Leo cannot hear them in the Underworld, Prue rushes Piper to the hospital, where Dr. Griffiths is unable to save her life.
-A SWAT team arrives, and Prue uses her powers against them, locking herself in the room.
-Leo orbs in to see Piper has died, and immediately goes back to the Underworld.
+At the manor, Piper is shot by a Wiccan fanatic.
+With Leo unable to hear them in the Underworld, Prue rushes Piper to the hospital, where she dies.
+A SWAT team arrives, and Prue uses her powers against them.
+Leo arrives to learn Piper has died and immediately orbs back to the Underworld.
 Phoebe agrees to stay in the Underworld to save Piper's life.
-Cole informs the Source, who tells his hitman to kill Phoebe and detain Cole.
+Cole informs the Source, who secretly orders that Phoebe be killed and Cole be detained.
 As the SWAT team shoots at Prue, time is reversed to the sisters' first encounter with Shax.
-With Phoebe trapped in the Underworld, Shax kills Dr. Griffiths and leaves Prue and Piper for dead.
+With Phoebe in the Underworld, Shax attacks Prue, Piper, and Dr. Griffiths, leaving them for dead.